arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 # Indexes on `topics`

-Picking the right set of indexes is one of the most critical decision that you will be taking while designing this system.
-A good set of indexes boosts the overall performance of the system, while poor ones or missing ones will put your database under terrible load, specially at scale.
+Picking the right set of indexes is one of the most critical decisions that you will be taking while designing this system.
+A good set of indexes boosts the overall performance of the system, while poor ones or missing ones will put your database under terrible load, especially at scale.

 But how do we pick which indexes do we want on `topics`?
 The answer here is very simple, it depends on the kind of queries we have to support.
 So, let's list down queries that we will need and then determine indexes to make them efficient.